5 Common Faults With Biasi Boilers [Problems, Fixes, and What to Do Next]

 The fan takes dangerous flue gases from your property.
 The air pressure switch (which is really a sensor) ensures that the fan is doing its job.

-But, what if the fan is working?
+But what if the fan is working?

 Then, a Gas Safe engineer can test the air pressure switch and the fan using a multi-meter.
 If the fan is working correctly and there’s no blockage in the flue, there’s probably a signal problem.

 - Limited or no circulation of water

 If the pressure seems fine, it’s likely a circulation fault.
 Circulation problems on Biasi boilers are almost always due to a pump fault; we’ve created a guide on pump faults and what to do next here.

-Ignition related parts that cause issues are the electrode, ignition lead and spark generator.
+Ignition-related parts that cause issues are the electrode, ignition lead, and spark generator.